 - Holiday or Illness During Vacation

-If a recognized Institute holiday falls on an employee's regularly scheduled workday during his or her vacation, the day is paid as a holiday and is not counted against vacation balances.
+If a recognized Institute holiday falls on an employee's regularly scheduled workday during their vacation, the day is paid as a holiday and is not counted against vacation balances.
 Ordinarily, illness during vacation is not counted as sick leave.
 However, if an employee has a serious accident or illness which impairs the intended benefits of the vacation, the supervisor should discuss the matter with the Human Resource Officer for the department to consider whether sick leave should be granted, and part or all of the vacation rescheduled.

 - Change in Work Schedule -- Adjustment of Vacation Balance